-&lt;sup>14 See guideline 11 for the Sequence IX test
+14 See guideline 11 for the Sequence IX test

-- 7. Guideline 7 is intentionally left blank in order to maintain consistent minor modification numbering with previous versions of Appendix H. In the March 2023 version of the Code of Practice, Guideline 7 was incorporated into the above document as the italicized text.
-There is a limit to the number of minor modifications allowed during the conduct of a Core-Program (see below).
-This limit applies to Guidelines 1 through 6 only.
-For Guidelines 1 through 4, if the same minor modification guideline is applied more than once and the sumfalls within the guideline parameters, this is considered to be only one minor modification.
-The sum of all modifications shall not result in an increase in treatment level of any major-component of the performance additive package of greater than 30%. - a) When using a non-matrix approach, no more than three minor modifications, made either individually or simultaneously, may be incorporated in the core data set. - b) When using a matrix approach, a maximum of four minor modifications may be used. - 7.8.
-Base stock ratio and viscosity modifier treatment level (not type) are acceptable changes with Level 1 support. - A 15% absolute change in base stock ratio within the same base stock slate (+ or - 15% compared to the wt. % of the base oil blend) is allowed with Level 1 support.
-This change can include the addition of a new base stock cut that is part of the original base stock slate. - b) If a new base stock is added and is in a different base stock slate and that slate is either API Group I, Group II, Group III or Group IV the change is limited to a maximum of 10% of the formulation (the finished blend of base stocks and additives). - c) Viscosity modifier (either dispersant or non-dispersant type) treatment level may change no more than 15% relative to its treat rate. ["Type" means a specific molecular structure with a specific shear stability characterized by a specific trade name, stock or code number.] - d) Base stock ratio and/or viscosity modifier level changes greater than those cited above in 8a, 8b or 8c are allowed with Level 1 support as permitted by the API BOI/VGRA guidelines as defined in API 1509 for a given test. - 8.9.
+- 7. Guideline 7 is intentionally left blank in order to maintain consistent minor modification numbering with previous versions of Appendix H. In the March 2023 version of the Code of Practice, Guideline 7 was incorporated into the above document as the italicized text. - 8.
+Base stock ratio and viscosity modifier treatment level (not type) are acceptable changes with Level 1 support. - a) A 15% absolute change in base stock ratio within the same base stock slate (+ or 15% compared to the wt. % of the base oil blend) is allowed with Level 1 support.
+This change can include the addition of a new base stock cut that is part of the original base stock slate. - b) If a new base stock is added and is in a different base stock slate and that slate is either API Group I, Group II, Group III or Group IV the change is limited to a maximum of 10% of the formulation (the finished blend of base stocks and additives). - Viscosity modifier (either dispersant or non-dispersant type) treatment level may change no more than 15% relative to its treat rate. ["Type" means a specific molecular structure with a specific shear stability characterized by a specific trade name, stock or code number.] - d) Base stock ratio and/or viscosity modifier level changes greater than those cited above in 8a, 8b or 8c are allowed with Level 1 support as permitted by the API BOI/VGRA guidelines as defined in API 1509 for a given test. - 9.
 Variations in pour point depressant and/or foam inhibitor type or treatment level are acceptable changes with Level 1 support.
-When changing foam inhibitor type or treatment level in the Caterpillar engine Oil Aeration Test (COAT), Level 1 support alone is not adequate; fundamental formulation knowledge support must exist to ensure performance is not deteriorated in this test. - 9.10.
-The performance additive package commercialized for sale must include all permitted minor modifications in according to with Guidelines 1 through 7.
-The performance additive package plus any other minor modifications made under Guidelines 8 and 9 define the final formulation. - 10.11.
-Guidelines 1 through 76 can be used with the Sequence IX test, however, all modifications which involve a metallic detergent (e.g. performance additive package treat rate increase, metallic detergent increase, metallic detergent rebalance, or new metallic detergent introduction) requires Level 2 support for the Sequence IX.
+When changing foam inhibitor type or treatment level in the Caterpillar engine Oil Aeration Test (COAT), Level 1 support alone is not adequate; fundamental formulation knowledge support must exist to ensure performance is not deteriorated in this test. - 10.
+The performance additive package commercialized for sale must include all permitted minor modifications according to Guidelines 1 through 7.
+The performance additive package plus any other minor modifications made under Guidelines 8 and 9 define the final formulation. - 11.
+Guidelines 1 through 7 can be used with the Sequence IX and Sequence IX Aged Oil test, however, all modifications which involve a metallic detergent (e.g. performance additive package treat rate increase, metallic detergent increase, metallic detergent rebalance, or new metallic detergent introduction) requires Level 2 support for the Sequence IX and Sequence IX Aged Oil.